microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

 ## Overview

 This is an overview on how you can implement UI tests for a custom Teams application.
+The insights provided can also be applied to automated end-to-end testing.

 ### General observations